aidanlawson31/Portfolio_website/README.md

 These websites had a brochure style set up, minimalist design, and good colour coordination.
 All of these aspects were taken into account when I was designing my website.

+When designing my wireframes I used Figma.
+I love Figma because I find it easier to use than balsamiq, it's 100% free with no subcribtion offer, AND it gives you the CSS code for more accurate dimensions.
 My first design:
 My first design used an image as the background, with minimalistic black styling, and white borders around elements.
 ![first-design](https://github.com/aidanlawson31/Portfolio_website/blob/master/Screenshots%20for%20project/Screen%20Shot%202019-05-15%20at%201.33.41%20pm.png)